Here’s How Dental Implants Work

 What are dental implants?

 Dental implants is the process of surgically affixing prosthetic roots into the jawbone to support replacement teeth.
-This procedure provides a stable foundation for dental restorations like crowns or bridges, as well as enabling teeth to be surgically implanted, replacing missing ones.
+This procedure provides a stable foundation for dental restorations like crowns or dental bridges, as well as enabling teeth to be surgically implanted, replacing missing teeth.
+This surgical procedure is fast and reliable.

 Who is eligible for dental implants?